Advanced Data Systems

 In this course, you will both learn state-of-the-art techniques that power state-of-the-art data-intensive applications and systems running on modern hardware and get to apply these techniques on a modern data-intensive system.

-To transform the sheer amount of complex data into timely discoveries that influence the society, data-intensive systems (including database systems and machine learning platforms) must utilize the full processing power offered by modern processor and storage technologies.
+To transform the sheer amount of complex data into timely discoveries that influence the society, data-intensive systems (including database systems, big data processing systems and machine learning frameworks) must utilize the full processing power offered by modern processor and storage technologies.

 In this course, you will learn the state-of-the-art techniques for data management and processing on modern hardware (multicores, hardware accelerators, microsecond-scale storage, and 100 GBE).